vagrantpress/vagrantpress/index.md

 * [The Apache2 WebServer][apache2]
 * [PHP5][php]
 * [The MySQL Database][mysql]
 * [WordPress][] v.
-3.5  (With the git clone command, you'll have access to all tagged releases of WordPress, but the puppet script currently creates a database appropriate for v.
-3.5.
-Earlier versions have not been tested at this writing.)
+3.8  (With the git clone command, you'll have access to all tagged releases of WordPress, but the puppet script currently creates a database appropriate for v.
+3.8.
+Earlier versions have not been tested at this writing.
+See the roadmap sections for more detai about where the project is going.)

 ### Now That It's Up and Running, Now What?